learn-co-curriculum/dsc-pca-and-pipelines-v2-1/README.md

 ## Note

 Note that this solution is only one of many options.
-The results in the Random Forest and Adaboost models show that there is a lot of improvement possible tuning the hyperparameters further, so make sure to explore this yourself!
+The results in the Random Forest and AdaBoost models show that there is a lot of improvement possible by tuning the hyperparameters further, so make sure to explore this yourself!

 ## Summary

 Great!
-You now got a lot of practice in.
+You've gotten a lot of practice in using PCA in pipelines.
 What algorithm would you choose and why?